Canonbury House and Canonbury Tower: History

+The buildings occupying the site of Canonbury House were developed, demolished or rebuilt in several phases.

+Manor of Canonbury

 Before the Norman Conquest the land now contained in the triangle formed by Upper Street, Essex Road and St Paul's Road was an Anglo-Saxon manor.
 Passing to Norman ownership, it finally became part of the vast estates of the de Berners family.
 In 1253 Ralph de Berners made a grant of "lands, rents and their appurtenances in Iseldone" to the Prior and Canons of St Bartholomew's – an Augustinian order – in Smithfield.
 The area thus became known as the Canons' Burgh.
+The manor lay alongside the village of Islington, between Upper Street and Essex Road (formerly called Lower Street), with a northern boundary at St Paul's Road (formerly called Hopping Lane), and from the early 17th century the southern verge was the New River.
+The medieval manor house may have dated to 1362.